-Grantees must prioritize households meeting eligibility criteria for the program that are discharging or needing to discharge from state psychiatric hospitals or community psychiatric inpatient beds.
-See Appendix D: Performance Requirements.
+Grantees must prioritize households meeting eligibility criteria for the program that are discharging $\underline{or}$ needing to discharge $\underline{or}$ who have discharged from state psychiatric hospitals or community psychiatric inpatient beds within the past 12 months.

 Households that meet eligibility criteria for the program that are not within the priority population may be served as long as the grantee has made a reasonable effort to ensure that individuals in the priority population have first access to available funds.